+ii) All graduate students should be provided with the opportunity to make contact with their College Adviser early in their first academic year at the college.
+Early contact between Advisers and students is important, as it lays the basis for subsequent meetings, which may have to deal with unanticipated issues.

-- 1. Every student (including part-time students) should be allocated a College Adviser.
-The responsibilities and expectations of the adviser and advisee should be clearly specified in order that both the student and the Adviser understand what is expected of them. - 2.
-The Senior Tutor should ensure that an initial meeting between the Advisor and the Advisees takes place during the graduate's first term.
-For part time students, this could be achieved by other means e.g. email or video conferencing. - 3.
-Each student on a taught graduate course should have the opportunity of making contact with his/her adviser at least once a term.
-Such contact may be achieved electronically or by an actual meeting, as deemed appropriate by the Adviser and Advisee. - 4.
-Other graduate students should have opportunities for contact with their Adviser as required.
-It is expected that this would normally be not less than once a year. - 5.
-On occasions when the Adviser is unable to meet the Advisee, the Adviser should at least send the Advisee an e-mail inquiring of their progress and offering to meet if the Advisee feels it would be important. - 6.
-Advisers should have access to all reports on their students, including termly reports from University supervisors, and also information concerning the outcome of transfer and applications.
-Advisers should normally be available to discuss reports and their outcomes with the students, responding as appropriate to any issues of concern, communicating where appropriate with the relevant University department, and keeping a record of such communication and any actions taken in response to problems. - 7.
-Each student should have the opportunity to participate in the yearly Graduate Review, where their academic progress is discussed, and where they have the opportunity to raise any issues of concern to them in the presence of the Senior Tutor, the Head of House, and their College Adviser. - 8.
-The Senior Tutor should take appropriate action where problems are identified by College Advisers.
-In some cases this may mean bringing the matter to the attention of the appropriate College committee or University department, either as an individual case to be resolved or as a general issue to be reviewed by the College.
+iii) Each student on a taught graduate course should have the opportunity of making contact with his/her adviser at least once a term.
+Such contact may be achieved electronically or by an actual meeting, as deemed appropriate by the Adviser and Advisee.

+iv) Other graduate students should have opportunities for contact with their Adviser as required.
+It is expected that this would normally be not less than once a year.

+v) Advisers should have access to all reports on their students, including termly reports from University supervisors, and also information concerning the outcome of transfer and applications.
+Advisers should normally be available to discuss reports and their outcomes with the students, responding as appropriate to any issues of concern, communicating where appropriate with the relevant University department, and keeping a record of such communication and any actions taken in response to problems.

+vi) Each student should have the opportunity to participate in the yearly Graduate Review, where their academic progress is discussed, and where they have the opportunity to raise any issues of concern to them in the presence of the Tutor for Graduates, the Head of House, and their College Adviser.

+vii) The Tutor for Graduates should take appropriate action where problems are identified by College Advisers.
+In some cases this may mean bringing the mailer to the attention of the appropriate College committee or University department, either as an individual case to be resolved or as a general issue to be reviewed by the College.

+THE ROLES OF ADVISERS AND ADVISEES